 The Montessori Parent

-BBCH parents are invited to social nights planned by the Family Partnership Group, educational nights led by teachers, and family events at school with their children.
-Making the commitment to attend a school event once a month will ensure a wonderful return on investment for parents and children.
+BBCH parents are invited to educational nights led by teachers, as well as family events at school with their children.
+Making the commitment to attend school events will ensure a wonderful return on investment for parents and children.